hrvthzslt/personal-site/content/posts/serving-markdown-files-with-flask.md

     └── test_load_file.py
 ```

 Blueprint holds one blueprint which is the meat of the application.
-It is not necessary but I really like how blueprints organizes flasks building blocks.
+It is not necessary, in this case I have only one, but I really like how blueprints organizes flasks building blocks.
 I like nice things, sue me.

 I created modules for **action**, **domain** and **responder**, and defined the routes in the **blueprint** module.
 If you're unfamiliar with this pattern I could explain it or I could say: `request -> action -> domain -> action -> responder -> response`.
 This is possibly the worst explanation ever but I hope you get the idea.

-Infrastructure is just for importing the flask cache module without a fabulous circular import.
+Infrastructure is just for importing the flask cache module without causing a fabulous circular import.

 I'm sure you know what **test** is for, and you write a lot.
 I'm sure you do.
 Good for you.